telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 Follow the steps below to include and use the Fiddler Jam Embedded library in your webpage:

-1. Obtain and store your unique Fiddler Jam Embedded API key.
+1. Obtain your unique Fiddler Jam Embedded API key.
+[Learn more on how to generate your Fiddler Jam API key here...](#generating-api-key)

 1. Import the Fiddler Jam API script into your HTML page from the following CDN link: https://downloads.getfiddler.com/jam-embedded/fiddler-jam-embedded.js.

 1. Initialize the Fiddler Jam Embedded object with your Fiddler Jam API key.
 The Fiddler Jam Embedded object is attached to the [`window`](https://www.w3schools.com/jsref/obj_window.asp) object of the page as a property called `_fiddlerJamEmbedded`.
+Use the `load` event of the Fiddler Jam Embedded object to initialize the Jam API and to add your custom implementation.

     ```JavaScript
     <html lang="en">